-When a dying branch fell from a backyard Maple tree, the discerning eye of an East Fremantle resident thought something looked amiss and reported the borer damage via the MyPestGuideTM Reporter app.
+MyPestGuideTM Reporter via app or online mypestguide.agric.wa.gov.au resident thought something looked amiss and reported the borer damage via the MyPestGuide[TM] Reporter app.
 The result?
 Our department is now responding to a new incursion of the exotic Polyphagous shot-hole borer (PSHB), Euwallacea fornicatus, and operations are working hard to contain and delineate the extent of this pest.
 For more information, see: agric.wa.gov.au/borer.